GET A BETTER DIVORCE SETTLEMENT BY GETTING A BETTER DIVORCE

 WILL MY SETTLEMENT BE LESS IF I MEDIATE MY DIVORCE INSTEAD OF LITIGATING MY DIVORCE?

-No. The open secret among litigation divorce attorneys is that the goalposts for divorce settlements are set statutorily and there is little litigation can do to change or alter outcomes.
+No. The open secret among litigation divorce attorneys is that the goalposts for divorce settlements are set statutorily and there is little litigation can do to change or alter your settlement outside those statutes.

 It is Always More Prudent to Know What Your Divorce Will Cost Upfront.

-North Shore Divorce is a better law firm business model because we move couples through the divorce process expeditiously and explain what that process will cost up-front.
+North Shore Divorce is a better law firm business model because we move couples through the divorce process expeditiously and explain details of your cost up-front.